Grades and Course Credits

 |N||Not applicable||No credit; course not acceptable for degree|

 When, for good reason, the work of a course has not been substantially completed within the semester of registration, an incomplete, or grade of I, may be requested by the graduate student using the appropriate contract form available in the Engineering Graduate Programs Office or department/division office.

 At the time the I grade is submitted, the signed contract between the student and the instructor must be submitted to the Engineering Graduate Programs Office.
 The contract defines what must be completed and the time frame for completion.
 A maximum of one semester for completion is permitted (exclusive of Summer Term).

 Grade changes are intended to correct inaccuracies arising from miscalculations and grading errors.
+College of Engineering policy does not allow grade changes from one academic grade (A–F) to another academic grade (A–F) more than six (6) months after the completion of the course.
+Grade changes from one academic grade (A–F) to another will not be considered on the basis of work completed and/or submitted after the course has ended.
 Graduate students’ grades cannot be changed beyond the end of the following semester or after a student has been made an official graduate.